← All articles

 Why most contracts give you 14 days, what to include in your close-out, and how to automate the whole thing so overage royalties bill themselves.

-ITIndependent Theatre Licensing··5 min read
+ITIndependent Theatre Licensing··6 min read

 What to submit

-• Total performances actually staged
+• Total number of performances actually staged

-• Total attendance
+• Total paid attendance

-• Total gross box office (incl. comps at face value if required)
+• Total gross box office — including comps at face value if your contract requires it

 What happens next